hhru/api/docs_eng/address.md

  lat | number, null | Latitude
  lng | number, null | Longitude
- raw | string, null | Textual description of address metro_stations | array | Metro station list, see below
+ raw | string, null | Textual description of address metro_stations | array | Metro station list, may be empty, see below

 The object contains key `metro` for backward compatibility.
 Key `metro_stations` should be used.